jkunimune/nibasa/misc.md

 between v and w, the choice is clear.
 - Latin-influenced languages exclusively uses ⟨v⟩.
 - the Arabic language uses /w/, but doesn't use the Latin alphabet.  when Arabic words are spelld with the Latin alphabet in Turkish and Swahili, they tend to use both ⟨v⟩ and ⟨w⟩ respectively.
-- Middle Chinese has /w/, which is spelld ⟨w⟩ in most Chinese-influenced langauges, but none of them use the Latin alphabet as their primary script.
+- Middle Chinese has /w/, which is spelld ⟨w⟩ in most Chinese-influenced languages, but none of them use the Latin alphabet as their primary script.
 - Sanskrit languages tend to use both \[v\] and \[w\] as variations on /ʋ/, but don't use the Latin alphabet.

+Let's look at some specific examples.  of words that start with v:
+- "waha", "waraka", and "waris" could go either way but are probably better with "w"
+- "wik", "wakcop", "widou", "wan-gu", "wancen", "wei", and "Wikipedia" are better with "w"
+- "waksina", "wale", "walu", "wampir", "wandal", "wegeta", "wende", "wersi", "wioleta", "wise", "wiza", "tele-wizi", "woto", and "woze" are all better with "v"

+It's tuff because there is a limit to how much you can change a word and have people still intuitively recognize it, and I feel like this crosses that line.

 # needed suffixen